lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Need low-latency true-streaming, large state, CEP → Flink.
 - Need lightweight, Kafka-native, embed-in-app processing → Kafka Streams.

-If you want, give me one or two concrete use cases from your environment and I’ll map them to the best fit and trade-offs for your situation.

 ## How do you leverage observability stacks (Prometheus/Grafana) to monitor Spark streaming metrics at scale?
 High-level approach